dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 The compiled version of `module-info.java` is called the *module descriptor*.

 Important note: the term *dependency* in JPMS is different from the same term in for example Apache Maven.
-There dependencies include a version, and there are no Java language constructs for Maven dependencies.
-As it turns out, JPMS and Maven (and by extension Gradle etc.) are quite complementary.
+Maven dependencies include a version, and there are no Java language constructs in the JDK for Maven dependencies.
+As it turns out, JPMS and Maven
+(and by extension Gradle etc.) are quite complementary.

 Modules are designed to solve the following problems: